LAST UPDATED: OCTOBER 12, 2022

-Lafayette Square will collect Personal Information about you through our Website or other means (using direct email, an email notification or information request, the Contact Us page or when applying for an open role) and submit such information.
+Lafayette Square will collect Personal Information about you through our Website or other means when you submit such information (through our website, information request, or the Contact Us page).
 For example, you may provide your name, company name, address, institution, city, state, zip/postal code, country, email address, phone number, fax number, and any other information that you choose to provide to us in your subject line and message.

-Registered investors and representatives of investors may access our investor portal, which is a private section of our Website.
+Registered investors and representatives of investors access investor portals, directly through third party links and not through our Website.

-2. Gathering and Use of Technical Usage and Personal Information
+Gathering And Use of Technical Usage and Personal Information

 Like most website operators, we gather technical usage information that web browsers, depending on their settings, make available.
-As it is in our legitimate interests to be responsive to you and to ensure the proper functioning of our products and organisation, we will use the information collected from our users to:
+As it is in our legitimate interest to be responsive to you and to ensure the proper functioning of our products and organization, we will use the information collected from our users to:

-- personalise our Website for you to ensure content from the Website is presented in the most effective manner for you and your device;
+- personalize our Website for you to ensure content from the Website is presented in the most effective manner for you and your device;

 - allow the user to navigate or browse through the Website quickly and efficiently;

-- monitor and analyse trends, usage and activity in connection with our Website and services to improve the Website;
+- monitor and analyze trends, usage and activity in connection with our Website and services to improve the Website;

 - administer the Website and for internal operations, in order to conduct troubleshooting, data analysis, testing, research, statistical and survey analysis;

 - protect our rights, your rights and the rights of others;